 In cases where the piece you want might be located in a larger collection, locating the right pages can be difficult.
 Because many early works are relatively short, they're often published in collections or anthologies with many other pieces.
 Looking at tables of contents, reference articles, and catalogues can help you figure out where certain works are available in larger collections.
 Some helpful starting points are:

 UWM subscribes to a few databases of streaming music.
 Within the databases, you can search for keywords or browse by time period and other criteria.
-The best bets for early music are:
+The best bet for early music is: